google/skia-buildbot/machine/README.md

   being moved.
   - `Set` - A database operation
   - `WebAPI` - An HTTP Request
-  - `SSE` - Server-Sent Event
   - `PubSub` - A PubSub message.
 - target - Who the iniator is talking to.
 - Δ is used before a struct if only a part of that struct is being changed.

-# Data Storage

-Machine server stores its data in CockroachDB.

-## Initializing the database.

-Run the following commands to initialize to create the database and the initial tables.

-Run this while talking to the correct GKE cluster:

-     kubectl port-forward service/machineserver-cockroachdb-public 25001:26257

-In a separate shell run:

-     bazel run --config=mayberemote //machine/go/machine/store/cdb/mscdbinit:mscdbinit